kehantan/kehan_script/README.md

-create saparate directory for each run.
+create saparate directory for each run and copy output to their respective directory.